Four Thieves Vinegar by FourTails Company. Photo by Andy O'Hara

 However, there are ways to save, re-run, repeat and schedule reports without having to set them up each time you need them.

-- Using Previously Saved Reports: To generate a report you have already created, go to Run Report in the main menu, select the specific report from the drop down list then click Generate User Report.
-This will allow you to run it again, in whatever format you require.
+Using Previously Saved Reports: To generate a report you have already created, go to Saved Reports in the main menu, select the specific report from the list then click the download button on the far right.
+This will allow you to run it again.

-- Changing Previously Saved Reports: To change a report you have already created click Edit Report or delete if necessary.
+Changing Previously Saved Reports: To change a report you have already created click the pencil icon which will allow you to edit the parameters or click the "X" button to delete if necessary.